xenify-io/litepaper/README.md

 The burn fee formula is designed to consider various factors, including the timing of the burn during a cycle, the number of batches being burned, and their associated value.
 The best part?
 The more batches a user burns, the greater the discount they'll enjoy, with potential savings of up to 75% off for 10,000 batches during the first hour of every cycle.
 This creates an attractive incentive for users to undertake larger burn operations at earlier points in a cycle.

 By implementing this formula, we ensure that users receive discounts in proportion to the volume of a specific token (XEN or YSL) they burn.
-Furthermore, we are proud to emphasise that 100% of the burn fees collected are redeployed as rewards to veXNF holders and utilised to bolster XNF liquidity.
+Furthermore, we are proud to emphasise that 100% of the burn fees collected are redeployed as rewards to veXNF holders, utilised to bolster XNF liquidity and support the ongoing development of Xenify.
 This approach not only encourages efficiency but also rewards our valuable contributors, while establishing a mutually beneficial ecosystem that ensures the continual proliferation of liquidity.
 Plus, with the maximum discount of 75% for 10,000 batches, the more users burn, the more they save!
 This exciting prospect not only offers substantial benefits for those who burn but also generates enhanced rewards for veXNF holders.

 But what exactly is a batch?
 A batch represents a fixed number of tokens, either XEN or YSL, required to participate in the burn process.
 A single batch for XEN is set at a fixed amount and will vary depending on the XEN variant being burned.
 For instance, a single batch of bXEN on the BNB Chain has been set at 1,000,000,000 bXEN.
 Similarly, a single batch for YSL is set at a fixed amount of 0.1 YSL.